bilalzulfiqar-pk/Face-Recognition-and-Attendance-System/README.md

 2. Attendance/: Folder where attendance CSV files are saved.

 Notes:
-Ensure that no extra files or subfolders are present in the Images/ folder, as this may cause errors.
+1. Ensure that no extra files or subfolders are present in the Images/ folder, as this may cause errors.
+2. I used Python 3.9
-The system compares faces based on a threshold of 0.5 for accurate recognition.
+3. The system compares faces based on a threshold of 0.5 for accurate recognition.